silverstripe/silverstripe-lessons-v4/README.md

 On an unrelated note, please raise your tolerance level for imperfect visual design.
 The forms we'll create will not render markup that is compatible with our stylesheet.
 We have a whole tutorial on customising forms coming up very soon, and in the interest of maintaining a single focus, that step has been omitted from this tutorial.

-## Making a minor update the Property object
+## Making a minor update to the Property object

 Let's look at the search form on the home page.
 We have four parameters we can use in our search:
 * Date of arrival